 Whether you are a student working on a research paper or just learning statistics for passion and wonder how to calculate a linear regression in SPSS with a few simple steps, this tutorial is for you!

 But we won’t stop there.
-We will take one step further and learn what can regression analysis be used for, what does regression analysis show, and understand the significance of each term and value in the results.
+We will take one step further and learn what regression analysis can be used for, what regression analysis shows, and understand the significance of each term and value in the results.

 There are two types of linear regression: simple linear regression and multiple linear regression.
 In this article, we will conduct a simple linear regression analysis in SPSS.